 North America (US/Canada)

 Please use these costs as a guide only and not the reality for what you intend to build.
-Matter of factly, the costs can go lower or higher.
-It all boils down to what you want to achieve.
+In fact, the costs can be either lower or higher.
+It ultimately depends on what you want to achieve.

 Common types of SaaS applications